1. Introduction

 2. Materials and Methods

-Production of IAA was carried out by inoculating isolated endophytic bacteria in nutrient broth enriched with 5 mM L-Tryptophan (Hi-media), incubated at 28±2oC for 48-72 h.
-After incubation, Salkowski reagent was added to tubes and then tubes were incubated in dark condition for 30 minutes.
-Development of pink colour or reddish color indicated positive result [23].
+IAA production was assessed by culturing the bacterial isolates in nutrient broth supplemented with 5 mM L-Tryptophan (HiMedia).
+The cultures were incubated at 28 ± 2 °C for 48–72 hours.
+After incubation, Salkowski’s reagent was added to each culture tube, and the tubes were kept in the dark for 30 minutes.
+The appearance of a pink or reddish coloration indicated a positive IAA response [23].

 2.3.
 Evaluation of selected potential bacterial endophyte on plant growth parameters of rice